-- Your journeyperson certificate: The Council accepts all equivalent journeyperson credentials.
+- Your journeyman certificate: The Council accepts all equivalent journeyman credentials.

 - Your detailed, technical work experience: in order to be eligible to write the exam, an applicant must have worked in the electrical industry under a valid trade certificate for three out of the last five years.

 If you have not done business with the Council before, you will need to set up an account.
 Once you have an account, you can apply for certification through the My Applications tab on your Dashboard.

 You must provide the above documentation at least 7 days before your scheduled exam date.
 If you do not, you may not be able to take your exam.

 An exam preparation course is an optional way to prepare for your exam.
 These courses are offered at the external institutes listed below.